Sam Schwartzstein: Early life

+Playing career

-College career; Stanford
+College

-He chose to attend Stanford, arriving as a guard.
+Schwartzstein chose to attend Stanford, arriving as a guard.
 In 2010, he played in his junior year at Stanford in six games as a reserve on the offensive line.

 In 2011, his senior year, he started all 13 games at center.
 After his first start, his head coach, David Shaw, said "I think Sammy Schwartzstein was outstanding, was off the charts.
 We expected him to play well, he surpassed our expectations".
 He helped Andrew Luck lead the Pac-12 in passing efficiency and completion percentage while breaking school records for career (82) and single-season (37) touchdown passes.
 Stanford also was tied for seventh nationally in fewest sacks allowed per game (0.85; 11 total).
 He helped running back Stepfan Taylor run for 1,330 yards, the second-highest single-season mark in school history.
 He helped Stanford compile a single-game school record 446 yards rushing in a 65–21 rout of No. 22 Washington.

 In 2012, as a fifth-year senior considered a team motivator, he was elected a team captain by his teammates, and nicknamed "Coach Sammy" by them.
 Coach Shaw said "His ability to decipher things at the line of scrimmage and make sure everybody's on the same page is phenomenal.
 He sees (defenses) as well as any center I've been around."
 He was also a preseason candidate for the Rimington Trophy as the nation's top center.
 Before the 2012 season, Walter Football called him a "sleeper center prospect who deserves more attention."
 He was quoted in the New York Times as saying "I come from a high school where we ran the spread offense and it was just deep ball, deep ball, deep ball — that’s boring to me....
 This is real football, grindstone.
 That’s how it’s supposed to be played.”

 In 2012, the Cardinal played 14 games and allowed only 20 sacks.
 He was second-team All-Pac-12, and received Stanford's athletics plus leadership award, the Al Masters Award.

 NFL draft

-Some mock drafts had him being selected in the sixth or seventh round of the 2013 NFL draft.
+Some mock drafts had him being selected in the sixth or seventh round of the 2013 NFL draft, but many correctly predicted he would be an undrafted free agent.
 His time in the 40-yard dash was 5.12 (with a low of 4.96), 7th-best among draft-eligible centers.

+Post playing career

+Schwartzstein was a founder of the 2020 iteration of the XFL and helped to write their rulebook from scratch.
+As the XFL's director of operations, he also oversaw the league's compensation model for players and coaches, as well as on-field technology.

+Starting in the 2023 NFL season, Schwartzstein is the analytics expert for Next Gen Stats, one of Thursday Night Football's weekly alternate streams.